Philippians

 The passage

 v7.
 Yet, Paul states that he regards his religious purity, encapsulated in his obedience to the law, as nothing and this because of his association with Christ.
-He regards his "confidence in the flesh", v4, as mere refuse/valueless, for the sake of Christ.
+He regards this "confidence in the flesh", v4, as mere refuse/valueless, for the sake of Christ.

 v8.
-In fact, as a believer, Paul regards "everything" of little value in comparison with the far greater worth, the supreme advantage, of knowing Christ; "knowing" in the sense of understanding and experiencing him.
+In fact, as a believer, Paul regards "everything" of little value in comparison with the far greater worth, the supreme advantage, of knowing Christ - "knowing" in the sense of understanding and experiencing him.
 It is not just his religious purity that Paul regards as refuse, but "even of esteem and friendship and enjoyment and rest and relations", Greijdanus.
 Paul casts away everything, because first of all, to gain Christ is of far greater value.

 v9.
-Second, Paul sets aside his self-righteous purity because, to be found in Christ is of far greater value.
+Paul sets aside his self-righteous purity because, to be found in Christ is of far greater value.
 He is happy to throw "everything" away and rely on the righteousness that is his in Christ - the right-standing that is his before God because of his union with Christ through faith.

 The gift of surpassing greatness